Stacking transmission spectra of different exoplanets: Acknowledgements

 \section{Acknowledgements}

-JK acknowledges financial support from Imperial College London through an Imperial College Research Fellowship grant.
+JK acknowledges financial support from Imperial College London through an Imperial College Research Fellowship grant and from the Royal Society through a University Research Fellowship.
 JEO is supported by a Royal Society University Research Fellowship.
-This project has received funding from the European Research Council (ERC) under the European Union’s Horizon 2020 research and innovation programme (Grant agreement No. 853022).
+This project has received funding from the European Research Council (ERC) under the European Union's Horizon 2020 research and innovation programme (Grant agreement No. 853022).